def-SpaceWar/ecs-template/README.md

 # TODO

-- Add scene system! (going to be a bit complicated gl future me!)
+- *DONE* Add scene system! (going to be a bit complicated gl future me!)
+- Images, and circle collider.